polkadot-js/api/docs/start/FAQ.md

 The API itself is independent on where the signature comes from and how it is injected.
 Additionally it implements a signer interface, that can be used for external signing - an example of this is the [polkadot-js/apps](https://github.com/polkadot-js/apps) support for signing via extensions and even the [polkadot-js/extension](https://github.com/polkadot-js/extension) support for tools such as the [Parity Signer](https://github.com/paritytech/parity-signer).

 As of this writing we don't have an explicit example of implementing the signer interface in these docs, although we do use one in [our tests](https://github.com/polkadot-js/api/blob/master/packages/api/test/util/SingleAccountSigner.ts).
 Additionally, the [polkadot-js/tools](https://github.com/polkadot-js/tools) has an implementation of [a very basic offline signer](https://github.com/polkadot-js/tools/tree/master/packages/signer-cli) where transactions are generated in one process and signatures in another non-connected process.

+## I would like to send a root transaction

+Some calls in Polkadot/Substrate can only be submitted as root, these are indicated by `ensure_root(origin)` in the Rust codebase.
+Root here does not refer to the actual account, i.e. `//Alice` on  a `--dev` chain, but rather that it cannot be submitted as a bare user transaction.
+This restriction applies to chain upgrades, changing balances or anything that modifies the state and/or chain operation.

+To submit these transactions, it needs to be send as a [wrapped transaction][api.tx.wrap.md#sudo-use] via either `sudo.sudo` (assuming you have access on your chain) or `democracy.proposal` (which would allow users of the chain to vote on it).